TAXATION AND SPENDING (Fiscal) POLICY

 Wellbeing and cost benefits of this policy.

 We are unable to find the costs of collecting all tax in this country, but they are very significant indeed.
-For example every council in the country has a business rates office, with numerous people doing nothing other than rating buildings and collect the business rates tax, and an additional 66,000 people work in HMRC collecting tax costing maybe £2.5 billion per year.
-All of this would go in our system, and be replaced with a simple computer system and maybe 1000 people maximum, see our Automatic Accounting & Taxation Policy.
-The people liberated can then do value adding work such as careers in public services, and industry.
-There would be many other associated cost savings such as accountancy costs, all the costs of tax avoidance, disputes and their resolution, etc. All these stresses of tax collection will be greatly reduced, and people will be happy with the fiscal system, brining great wellbeing benefits to everyone.
+For example every council in the country has a business rates office, with numerous people rating buildings and collecting the business rates tax.
+Additionally to this 66,000 people work in HMRC collecting tax costing maybe £2.5 billion per year, and many other people work in other areas of tax in the civil service.
+Nearly all of these would go in our system, and be replaced with a simple computer system and maybe 1000 people working in tax collection , see our Automatic Accounting & Taxation Policy.
+This saves billions in costs for the British people, and the civil servants who are liberated can then do value adding work such as careers in public services, and industry.
+There would be many other associated cost savings such as accountancy costs, all the costs of tax avoidance, disputes and their resolution, etc. All the many stresses caused by tax collection will be greatly reduced, and people will be happy with the fiscal system, brining great wellbeing benefits to everyone.

 Supporting policies.